microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 ![](../graphics/sqlmi1.png)

 [Azure SQL managed instance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance) is a PaaS deployment option of Azure SQL that basically gives you an evergreen instance of SQL Server.
 Most of the features available in the SQL Server box products are available in Azure SQL managed instance (Azure SQL MI).
-This option is ideal for customers who want to leverage instance-scoped features (features that are tied to an instance of SQL Server as opposed to features that are tied to a database in an instance of SQL Server) like SQL Server Agent, Service Broker, Common Language Runtime (CLR), etc. and want to move to Azure without rearchitecting their applications.
+This option is ideal for customers who want to leverage instance-scoped features (features that are tied to an instance of SQL Server as opposed to features that are tied to a database in an instance of SQL Server) like SQL Server Agent, Service Broker, common language runtime (CLR), Database Mail, linked servers, distributed transactions (preview), and Machine Learning Services. and want to move to Azure without rearchitecting their applications.
 While Azure SQL MI allows customers to access the instance-scoped features, customers do not have to worry about (nor do they have access to) the OS or the infrastructure underneath.

 > **Fun fact**: You might be wondering why it is called *Managed Instance*.
 Let's break it down:
 > - It is called an *Instance* because it is equivalent to a Database Engine Instance of SQL Server which is defined in our [documentation](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/database-engine-instances-sql-server?view=sql-server-ver15).
 The term Database Engine Instance is important because other instance types for SQL Server are things like [SSAS](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.microsoft.com%2Fen-us%2Fanalysis-services%2Finstances%2Fanalysis-services-instance-management%3Fview%3Dasallproducts-allversions&data=02%7C01%7CAnna.Hoffman%40microsoft.com%7Cb3514821e4e04a2de26108d7dc094dfe%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637219804823187896&sdata=Zz8gwcuGFo%2BCZ9rZ8DBjNKKvmvP7VrwwRDZVkiGOs0k%3D&reserved=0).